uthw/Mincemeat-2/DISTANT_HORIZONS.md

 ### Allocate more RAM

-If you run DH with 8 GB or less allocated, you'll be lucky if your game survives more than 1 minute.
-You should set your allocated memory to 12 GB or more for ideal performance.

-You can find the Distant Horizons settings button next to the FOV slider in the options.
+You should set your allocated memory to 12-16 GB for optimal performance, especially if you're going to use shaders.
+Any less than that will be a struggle.

+### Notes

+I tested this in a singleplayer world with an AMD CPU, Nvidia GPU, and Linux.
+I also used DH in combination with Complementary Shaders 5.7.1 and Euphoria Patches 1.8.6 at high settings without any issues apart from worrying 1% lows.

+Because DH isn't included with the modpack by default, issues related to it aren't guaranteed to be worked on.
+Make sure you're always using the latest version of DH.